dennisryanlee/stock-quote-webpage/tracking.md

 Summary - ************************************************************************ this is 72 characters

+New plan:
+ - Change bar chart to line chart
+ - Add in default S&P 500 chart for same time period - different color
+ - Add ability to compare different companies

 41. 09/29/22:
  - Changed line breaks on stock symbol lookup page
+ - Changed bar chart to line chart (still need to add new tooltip)

 40. 09/25/22: